heebum071/ML-note/README.md

 5) Econ class for causality and machine learning <br/>
 by [Maximilian Kasy](https://maxkasy.github.io/) <br/>
-- Anybody who wants to apply Online-Learning to Finance.
-Let me know <br/>
+- Anybody who wants to apply Online-Learning (such as Bandit) to Finance.
+Glad to talk about it! <br/>
 https://maxkasy.github.io/home/TopicsInEconometrics2019/ <br/> <br/>

 6) Nice textual analysis course <br/>